 The Affordable Care Act (ACA)

-In 2016, a change of Section 1557 of the Affordable Care Act granted limited English proficiency patients (LEP) the right to sue healthcare providers for language access violation.
+In 2016, a change of Section 1557 of the Affordable Care Act granted limited English proficiency patients (LEP) the right to sue healthcare providers for language access violations.

 The National Health Law Program stated that all 50 states now have language access laws.